GeorgePasquali/next-redux-ts-dev-env/README.md

-# next-redux-ts-dev-env
-A development environment for web apps using next.js, redux, typescript and jest.
+# React with nextJS, Typescript and Redux